Hacking Chinese

 Different roads, different destinations

-Still, I think it helps to think about different roads to mastery.
-It’s not the case that you have to choose one of them or that you can’t reach your goal if you miss some component, the goal here is to show that since we need to spend so much time, we’d better find ways of doing it that really matter to us and that make Chinese an integral part of our lives, not just something we study.
+The goal here is to show that since we need to spend so much time, we should find ways of doing it that genuinely matter to us.
+This will make Chinese an integral part of our lives, not just something we study.

 Tips and tricks for how to learn Chinese directly in your inbox